10 Top Dog Movies

-Watch the movie and you will notice several up and coming actors of the time including Stanley Tucci, Oliver Platt, and David Duchovny.
+Watch the movie, and you will notice several up-and-coming actors of the time, including Stanley Tucci, Oliver Platt, and David Duchovny.

 The story is about a dog's loyalty to his master.
 Richard Gere stars as the owner of Hachi.
-Joan Allen plays Gere's wife, and Jason Alexander (Seinfeld) plays Carl the store owner.
+Joan Allen plays Gere's wife, and Jason Alexander (Seinfeld) plays Carl, the store owner.

-Air Bud is your basic dog story, but he doesn’t really get stolen.
+Air Bud is your basic dog story, but he doesn’t get stolen.
 He runs away from the original owner because he abused him.
-Bud is a golden retriever and has a knack for playing basketball really well.
-He brightens up high schooler named Josh because he helps him play better basketball.
+Bud is a golden retriever and has a knack for playing basketball well.
+He brightens up a high schooler named Josh because he helps him play better basketball.

 The best scene in the movie is when Bud has to choose between the original owner and Josh.
 It’s a long scene where Josh is going, “Come here, Buddy.”
 Will Bud go back to the abusive owner or stay with Josh?
 Enjoy the trailer.
 I love the line, “Mom, remember when I had a hamster?”